ariannacasiraghi/bicycleswillsavetheworld/_posts/2019-07-10-bikes ready.md

 <img class="img-responsive" src=" /img/posts/cargo1-small.jpg" alt="cargo bike">

-The more standard touring bike fits Ari perfectly (of course... it’s custom made...) and has a wonderful balance of being easy and fun to ride both loaded and unloaded.
+The more standard touring bike fits Arianna perfectly (of course... it’s custom made...) and has a wonderful balance of being easy and fun to ride both loaded and unloaded.
 The paint, done by CGM Decora from Orta San Giulio, gives a lovely bright and hard wearing finish.

 <img class="img-responsive" src=" /img/posts/tourer-small.jpg" alt="touring bicycle">